rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/_index.md

 * Project maintenance is described [here]/rollyourown/how_to_use/maintain/)
 * Backing up and restoring is described [here](/rollyourown/how_to_use/back_up_and_restore/)

-For an example of how to use rollyourown.xyz project to provide different services, see how we use our own projects to run [our own infrastructure](/about/our_infrastructure/).
+For an example of how to use rollyourown project to provide different services, see how we use our own projects to run [our own infrastructure](/about/our_infrastructure/).